YWCA at Hillside

 Once open later this year, the YWCA will be seeking ongoing donations to ensure tenants have access to Community-Scale Agriculture (CSAs) either produced on-site or locally.

-Construction has begun on the project and is expected to be completed in November 2021.
+Construction on this project was completed in December 2021.